Ivo-Balbaert/The_Way_to_Jai/book/7_Scope_of_Variables.md

 # Chapter 7 – Scope of Variables
 It is important to know how long a variable can be used and stays active, that is what its _lifetime_, or _scope_ is.
-When a variable is no longer active (it goes out of scope, its lifetime has ended), the memory it occupies can be freed (see ??).
+When a variable is no longer active (it goes out of scope, its lifetime has ended), the memory it occupies can be freed (see § 7.1.2 and § 11).

 In fact, there is a hierarchical arrangement of scopes: if you use an identifier, and it's not defined inside the current scope, the compiler looks upward into parent scopes.